ivanvorobei/SPPageController/README.md

     </a>
 </p>

+You can add any controllers like child.
 Don't have bug with translation when rotate like apple's `UIPageViewController`.
 Also you can scroll to any page programatically.
 If you need pages for inboarding, you can disable scroll by gester.

 If you like the project, don't forget to `put star ★`<br>Check out my other libraries: